 Technology and a global economy are changing the way organizations approach their definition of a work environment.
 Today’s employees can work in teams, complete training and socialize with colleagues around the work from their home office.
 Organizations must develop innovative methods for maintaining their organizational culture and developing workforce capacity while simultaneously taking advantage of the innovative workplace thinking.

 Workforce development at the societal level contemplates the policy initiatives that expand the opportunity to work.
 The workplace is more than an opportunity to acquire economic means to sustain life.
 It provides a place for socialization, belonging, and self-actualization.
 For many communities such as the homeless or veterans returning from war, work is a challenge.
 Our society needs to continue to seek solutions for underserved populations through policies and research to expand our reach to those who are less fortunate.

 For the near future, our society must engage in long term education planning to grow a 21st Century Workforce.
 Society must embrace the notion of education as a lifelong endeavor that requires strategic planning on the part of higher education institutions, employers, as well as local, state and national governments.
 The WELL Center serves as a nexus through which these stakeholders will collaborate to inform the Workforce of Future.
-The Center works with students in the College of Business and Economics to create experiential learning opportunities that will have a global impact.
+The Center works with students in the Anderson College of Business to create experiential learning opportunities that will have a global impact.
 We work with stakeholders in the for-profit, government and nonprofit sectors to create workforce development opportunities throughout the Front Range and to impact policies across the United States.